syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ### DbContext and model class in Blazor Web App

-Now, scaffold DbContext and model classes from the existing Library database.
-To perform scaffolding and work with the SQL Server database in our application, you need to install the following NuGet packages.
-If you have created a Blazor Web App with the `Interactive render mode` set to `WebAssembly` or `Auto`, ensure to follow these steps:
+Now, scaffold DbContext and model classes from the existing library database.
+To perform scaffolding and work with the SQL Server Database in our application, you need to install the following NuGet packages.
+If you have created a Blazor Web App with the interactive render mode set to `WebAssembly` or `Auto`, ensure to follow these steps:

-1. Create the new project with Class Library template named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
+* Create the new project with Class Library template named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
 ![Create Shared Project](../images/db-shared-project.png)

 Additionally, ensure that you have added a reference to the `BlazorWebApp.Shared` project in both the server-side and client-side projects of your web application.

-2. Then, open the NuGet Package Manager and install the following packages in both the shared and server-side projects of your Blazor Web App.
+* Then, open the NuGet Package Manager and install the following packages in both the shared and server-side projects of your app.

    * [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools): This package creates database context and model classes from the database.
    * [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/): The database provider that allows Entity Framework Core to work with SQL Server.